appatalks/repo-linguistics/README.md

 ## Workflow Execution

-This GitHub Action workflow consists of the following steps:
+This GitHub Action Reusable workflow consists of the following steps:

 1. **Checkout Code**: The workflow checks out the code of the repository where the workflow is triggered.